paxdotdev/pax/README.md

 ## Target use-cases

- - Cross-platform GUIs that are fun to build
+ - Cross-platform GUIs that are fun to build and use
- - Data visualizations
  - Interactive cartoons and animations
  - Generative art
  - Support visual builder tools for GUIs, digital art
+ - Data visualizations

 ## Basic example